mckeever02/melanie-polkosky/_portfolio/ibm-smarter-cities.md

 ---
-layout: portfolio-single
+slides:
+  - image: belfast-1.jpg
+  - image: belfast-2.jpg
+  - image: belfast-3.jpg
+animation: h-and-w
+thumbnail_title: IBM Smarter Cities Challenge
 title: Metric-based funding strategy for citywide social programs.
-thumbnail_title: IBM Smarter Cities Challenge
+category: Strategy Consulting
 role: Strategy Consulting
-category: Strategy Consulting
 company: IBM
 client: Belfast City Council
+layout: portfolio-single
+thumbnail: smarter-cities-challenge
 time: 2013
-thumbnail: smarter-cities-challenge
-animation: h-and-w
+date: 2020-06-12T15:20:18.951Z
 testimonials:
   - name: Susan Wylie
     title: Director, Belfast City Council
     content: Magic Metric Melanie.
 Thank you so much for putting your heart and soul into finding a solution for our city and embracing the city and its people with open arms.
   - name: Claire Shortt
     title: Statistician, Belfast City Council
     content: You would be really impressed about the conversations that are going on about the ‘Melanie Measures’!
 Seriously though… you made a big impact and it’s something we can really deliver on.
-slides:
-  - image: belfast-1.jpg
-  - image: belfast-2.jpg
-  - image: belfast-3.jpg
 ---

 ![Belfast City Hall](/images/belfast-city-hall-lg.jpg)